 - Hot start — This is the state of resuming an existing or active develop session within three hours of the last activity.

 The Cloud IDE needs explicit action to save your changes.
 There are three ways your work is stored:

 New to dbt?
-Check out our Getting Started guide to build your first dbt project in the Cloud IDE!
+Check out our quickstart guide to build your first dbt project in the Cloud IDE!